The Sports Law Review: Sweden

 Sports clubs hold participating licences to take part and compete in sports activities arranged by their respective special sport federation.
 Clubs are, however, allowed to transfer these rights to a wholly or partly owned limited liability company under certain conditions; for instance, that the sports club holds the majority of the votes at the general meeting of the limited liability company (the 51 per cent rule) and that the limited liability company is prohibited from transferring the sporting rights to a third party.4 Many sports clubs with elite professional sport activities, such as the top-level clubs in football and ice hockey, have used this opportunity to have their elite teams in a separate legal entity, which may attract financial investors from private business.
 So far, only one of these limited liability companies, AIK Fotboll, has listed its shares on the public market.

 The supreme authority of Swedish sports in all Olympic matters is the Swedish Olympic Committee (SOC).
-It comprises 35 national Olympic sports federations (about half of the special sports federations mentioned above) as well as 12 federations of sports recognised by the International Olympic Committee.
+It comprises 41 national Olympic sports federations as well as 15 federations of sports recognised by the International Olympic Committee.
 The main responsibility for developing individual sports rests with the appropriate special sports federations, but the SOC aims to strengthen the work of these federations.

 ii Corporate governance

 Swedish law does not provide for specific corporate governance rules for sports clubs or sport governing bodies.
 Sports have historically received substantial state support, but the governance of sports has been semi-autonomous of the state and, therefore, self-regulation, rather than regulation by the state, has been the norm.
-However, in recent years, sport governance has been subject to professionalisation, commercialisation and globalisation, as in the rest of the world.
-Therefore, sport governance in Sweden (including corporate governance) will probably go through a period of transformation.
+However, sport governance has been subject to professionalisation, commercialisation and globalisation, as in the rest of the world.
+Therefore, sport governance in Sweden (including corporate governance) has gone through a period of transformation.
 If an organisation is incorporated as a limited liability company, it will need to comply with the Swedish Companies Act.
-Listed limited liability companies are also subject to specific rules and recommendations on corporate governance, such as the Swedish Corporate Governance Code.5 The Code may also be applied voluntarily by non-listed companies.
+Listed limited liability companies are also subject to specific rules and recommendations on corporate governance, such as the Swedish Corporate Governance Code.5 The Code may be applied voluntarily by non-listed companies.

 iii Corporate liability